-A token swap is in general not considered a taxable event since you have practically not sold the coins.
-Instead, the token has simply been swapped/migrated to another blockchain or contract address, or the ticker symbol and/or total supply have changed.
+A token swap is generally not considered a taxable event since you have not sold the coins.
+Instead, the token has been swapped/migrated to another blockchain or contract address, or the ticker symbol and/or total supply have changed.

-The token swap ratio is most commonly 1:1, which means that if you owned 100 tokens prior to the swap, you will own 100 tokens also after the swap.
-However, some projects have done token swaps with a ratio different than 1:1 and it's important that this is tracked correctly and that the cost basis is carried over without realizing any capital gains.
+The token swap ratio is most commonly 1:1, meaning that if you owned 100 tokens before the swap, you would own 100 tokens also after the swap.
+However, some projects have done token swaps with a ratio different than 1:1, and it's important that this is tracked correctly and that the cost basis is carried over without realizing any capital gains.
 Here are a few examples of prior token swaps:

 EOS (June 2018, 1:1 ratio)